 Check out the rules!

 2) Team Rosters must be submitted at the start of each season.
-You may complete online or turn in a list at onsite registration. please update if any team members are dropped or added.
+You may complete online or turn in a list at onsite registration.
+Please update if any team members who are dropped or added.
 No retroactive additions to your team.
 It is your responsibility to turn in rosters and update prior to each race if changes are made.

 3) All teammates must compete in Pro, CAT1, CAT2, Single Speed, CAT3, Clydesdale, Sasquatch, and/or Women’s Novice to be eligible for points.
-(Kids Acorn racers are not eligible).

 4) Each team member must wear their teams matching jersey/ t-shirt for points to count.